Tool marks as evidence

 If a tool mark found at a crime scene is on an object that can be transported back to the crime lab, the object is collected.
 If a tool mark appears on a surface that cannot be taken back to the lab, such as a floor or wall, a cast of the mark is made so that the details of the mark can be analyzed at the lab.

 Each tool mark collected is first examined for different types of class characteristics as the scientist attempts to gain information about the type of tool that was used to create the mark.
-If a suspect has been identified, a may then be obtained for tools in that person’s possession so that the tools can be compared with the specifications of the tool that made the evidence tool mark.
+If a suspect has been identified, a search warrant may then be obtained for tools in that person’s possession so that they can be compared with the specifications of the tool that made the evidence tool mark.
 Any tools identified are brought back to the crime lab and used to make tool marks in the same material as the object containing the questioned tool mark.
 The forensic scientist then compares the marks on a microscopic level to see if the striations are consistent with each other.
+Automated algorithms and machine-learning approaches may support the process of quantifying similarity, in research and limited operational contexts, using measures like likelihood ratios, which can enhance consistency relative to purely subjective judgment.
+The Organization of Scientific Area Committees facilitates the development of standards for tool-mark analysis, while guidelines released from the Association of Firearm and Tool Mark Examiners (AFTE) are commonly referenced for tool-mark comparison and declaration of identification.

 Evidentiary Value

 The utility of tool-mark analysis has long been accepted among forensic scientists, but the evidentiary value of such analysis has come into question because it is difficult for scientists to assign measures of statistical significance to their findings.
 The difficulty in assessing statistical significance stems from a lack of defined criteria for pronouncing that a match has been made between a known tool mark and a questioned tool mark.
-That is, no standard has been set regarding a minimum number of striations that must be consistent for an identification to be considered definitive.
-Rather, all striations have to match, regardless of how many are present.
+That is, while professional guidelines articulate qualitative standards of sufficient agreement and discuss quantitative approaches such as consecutive matching striations, no fixed minimum number of matching striations is required for an identification to be considered definitive.

 Problems have also arisen in the field as a result of a perceived subjectivity in the interpretation of tool-mark evidence.
-Accusations have been made for some time that the comparison of tool marks constitutes more of an art than a science.
-For example, in 2024, research published in the Proceedings of the National Academy of Sciences alleged that the tool mark analysis of wire cutters was too unreliable to serve as evidence.
-Despite these allegations, however, tool-mark analysis continues to play an important role in crime scene investigations.
+Some experts contend that the comparison of tool marks constitutes more of an art than a science.
+For example, in 2024, research published in the Proceedings of the National Academy of Sciences listed concerns about the reliability of wire-cutter tool-mark analysis, highlighting elevated error rates and the risk of false matches under certain statistical conditions.
+Despite these findings, tool-mark analysis continues to play an important role in crime scene investigations.
+Courts require error rates and statistical models to support expert testimony, not solely human interpretation.
+Research advocates transparent reporting of the number of comparisons and error probabilities in tool‐mark evidence.

 Bibliography

 Gardner, Ross M. Practical Crime Scene Processing and Investigation.
-Boca Raton, Fla.: CRC Press, 2005.
+CRC Press, 2005.

 Genge, N. E. The Forensic Casebook: The Science of Crime Scene Investigation.
-New York: Ballantine, 2002.
+Ballantine Books, 2002.

-Mozayani, Ashraf, and Carla Noziglia, eds.
+Mozayani, Ashraf, and Carla Noziglia, editors.
 The Forensic Laboratory Handbook: Procedures and Practice.
-Totowa, N.J.: Humana Press, 2006.
+Humana Press, 2006.

 Saferstein, Richard.
 Criminalistics: An Introduction to Forensic Science.
-9th ed.
-Upper Saddle River, N.J.: Pearson Prentice Hall, 2007.
+9th ed., Pearson Prentice Hall, 2007.

 Thurman, James T. Practical Bomb Scene Investigation.
-Boca Raton, Fla.: CRC Press, 2006.
+CRC Press, 2006.